Come In For a Free Consultation!

 2. Referral to your physician or sleep specialist (unless you already have a prescription for an oral appliance from your doctor)

-3. Records and Impression: We will take an impression of your teeth, and record a bite registration with your lower jaw pushed forward.
+3. Records and Scan/Impression: We will do a 3D digital scan of your teeth, and record a bite registration with your lower jaw pushed forward.

-4. The impression and records will be sent to a lab for appliance construction.
+4. The digital scan and records will be sent to a lab for appliance construction.

 5. Delivery: Once completed, we will examine the appliance and confirm its fit.
 Then we will send you home with instructions for the cleaning, insertion, removal, and general care of your appliance.